Donald Trump's disclosures of classified information: Later disclosures

-End of presidency and beyond
+End of first presidential term and beyond

-Last weeks of presidency
+Last weeks of first term

-Trump's presidential term ended at noon on January 20, 2021.
+Trump's first presidential term ended at noon on January 20, 2021.
 His departure from the White House was "rushed and chaotic" because he spent his final days in office attempting to overturn his defeat in the 2020 United States presidential election, his false allegations of voter fraud having led to the January 6 United States Capitol attack and his second impeachment.
 In the last weeks of the Trump presidency, White House staff quit and aides resigned, thus leaving the proper preservation of records to the small number of assistants still in place after they left.
 A former Trump aide said they were "30 days behind what a typical administration would be".
 White House staff secretary Derek Lyons attempted to maintain an orderly preservation of records in the West Wing, but he departed the administration in late December, and White House chief of staff Mark Meadows and Trump took little interest in doing so, leaving the task to others.
 The Wall Street Journal quoted a former aide as saying: "If you only start packing with two days left to go, you're just running low on time.
 And if he's the one just throwing things in boxes, who knows what could happen?"